mtislab/ToF_Tray_Obj_Detection/README.md

 <br>
 in case of macOS with latest boost installed by brew:<br>
 (boost include directory) = /opt/homebrew/Cellar/boost/1.81.0_1/include<br>
-- boost is used for calculating critical values for t-test, which might be obtained through a t-table eventually removing the need for this lib.
+- boost is used for calculating critical values for t-test, which might be obtained through a t-table removing the need for this lib.

 ## Usage